simonambridge/Oracle_to_Cassandra/README.md

 departments: org.apache.spark.sql.DataFrame = [DEPARTMENT_ID: decimal(4,0), DEPARTMENT_NAME: string, MANAGER_ID: decimal(6,0), LOCATION_ID: decimal(4,0)]
 </pre>

+<h3><b>Note:</b> JDBC Tuning</h3>
 There are some options available that allow you to tune how Spark uses the JDBC driver.
-The JDBC datasource supports partitionning so that you can specify how Spark will parallelize the load operation from the JDBC source.
+The JDBC datasource supports partitioning - that means that you can specify how Spark will parallelize the load operation from the JDBC source.
 By default a JDBC load will be sequential which is much less efficient where multiple workers are available.

-The options describe how to partition the table when reading in parallel from multiple workers:
+These options describe how to partition the table when reading in parallel from multiple workers:
 <ul>
 <li>partitionColumn</li>
 <li>lowerBound</li>